 Iron deficiency is one of the main reasons for nutritional disorders across the globe.
-Low availability and intake of iron are causing severe health issues and many people are prone to anaemia.
+Low availability and intake of iron are causing severe health issues and many people are prone to anemia.
 This deficiency is a public health concern and requires strong collaboration between various researchers, students, scientists, governmental bodies, and NGOs.
 Supplementation is never a recommended approach as everyone is not able to afford expensive supplements.
 Moreover, these nutritional supplements are not safe for everyone and may have some kind of associated health risks and concerns.

 Biofortification vs Supplementation